Salvation Outside the Church?

 But if only the Catholic Church has the complete plan of salvation, how would it be possible for a non-Catholic to get to heaven?
 Vatican Council II addressed this point in its "Dogmatic Constitution on the Church (Lumen Gentium)," "Those who, through no fault of their own, do not know the Gospel of Christ or His Church, but who nevertheless seek God with a sincere heart, and, moved by grace, try in their actions to do His will as they know it through the dictates of their conscience – those too may achieve eternal salvation" (no. 16).
 In short, those who are truly unaware of what God requires of them are not held responsible; rather they are judged by what they did with the truth they had.

-Prior to Vatican II, children were taught the faith from the Baltimore Catechisms.
-In Catechism number 3, questions 185, and 69, read as follows:
+Before Vatican II, children were taught from the Baltimore Catechisms.
+The following is from Catechism number 3:

 185. Who is punished in hell?
 Those are punished in hell who die in mortal sin; they are deprived of the vision of God and suffer dreadful torments, especially that of fire, for all eternity.